odedindi/easylearn-react-app-tutorial/README.md

 ## 8. Toasters

-same here, your implementation is amazing, but i chose to use `notistack` that is actually recomended in MUI documentations for this exactly.
+same here, your implementation is amazing, but i chose to use `notistack` that is actually recomended in MUI documentations.

 so let's start by installing it